Nukesor/pueue/README.md

 And thanks to thesharp for the extremely useful `daemonize` library.

 ## Progress:
-Pueue already works, but it needs debugging and proper testing.
-This is all in progress and will be done soon.
+Pueue already works and is frequently used.
+There might be some small bugs, but I didn't encounter something serious in quite a while.

 Copyright &copy; 2016 Arne Beer ([@Nukesor](https://github.com/Nukesor))